Feature #294

 I have no idea if my stream_* thoughts are a good or bad idea... but here they are :)

-Updated by Edward Fjellskål almost 13 years ago
+Updated by Edward Fjellskål about 13 years ago

 From the initial conversation with Victor J on IRC, I was talking about a packet counter and a byte counter, both for the client and the server also.